On the open TS/ST correspondence: Eigenfunctions and matrix models

-\ee leading to the quantization condition $ \det(1+\kappa\rho)=0$ as expected and in agreement with the discussion in \autoref{sec:prep1}.
-Indeed the results of \cite{Tracy:1995ax,Marino:2016rsq} is that $\Xi_{\pm}(q; \kappa)$ become true square integrable eigenfunctions of \eqref{mmc}, and equal to each other up to a factor $(-)^n$, when $\kappa = -\exp( E_n) < 0$ is on-shell.
-Their canonical transformation will then produce the eigenfunctions $\psi\br{x , - \re^{E_n}}$ of \eqref{eq:spectralc} in the topological string $(x,y)$-coordinates, as we discuss in \autoref{sec:eigts}.
+leading to the quantization condition $ \det(1+\kappa\rho)=0$ as expected and in agreement with the discussion in \autoref{sec:prep1}.
+Hence, we can regard $\Xi_{\pm}$ as an analogue of the Jost functions in one-dimensional scattering theory \cite{Tracy:1995ax,Marino:2016rsq}: the functions $\Xi_{\pm}(q;\kappa)$ become genuine, square-integrable eigenfunctions of \eqref{mmc} when $\kappa = -\exp(E_n) < 0$ is on-shell,